PHT-Medic/federated/README.md

 # PHT Medic Federated

 This project contains all python code for the PHT-Medic Federated Learning project grouped into several packages.
-- `protocol`: contains the cryptographic functionality required for the aggregation protocol
+- `protocols`: contains the cryptographic functionality required for the supported protocols
-- `aggregator`: contains the aggregator REST API implementation
+- `aggregator`: contains the aggregator REST API implementation, and server side storage for running protocols
 - `client`: implements a client to be used with the aggregator API
 - `trainer`: contains the code for the client side training of models